 Nshrt = max (0, NCW* LLDPC /2 – Npld)

 When , shortening is not performed.
-(Note that is inherently restricted to be non-negative due to the codeword length and count selection of Table 3 – PPDU encoding parameters and Table 4 – PPDU encoding parameters for 7.8 Mbps and above).
+(Note that is inherently restricted to be non-negative due to the codeword length and count selection of Table 8 – PPDU encoding parameters).
 When , shortening bits shall be equally distributed over all codewords with the first Nshrt mod NCW codewords shortened 1 bit more than the remaining codewords.
 Define .
 Then, when , the shortening is performed by setting information bits to 0 in the first Nshrt mod NCW codewords and setting information bits to 0 in the remaining codewords.
 For all values of , encode each of the codewords using the LDPC encoding technique described above.
 When , the shortened bits shall be discarded after encoding.

 c) Aggregate all codewords and parse as follows.
 The succession of LDPC codewords that result from the encoding process above shall be converted into a bitstream in sequential fashion.
 Within each codeword, bit i0 is transmitted first.